18degrees/kana-transcription/docs/en/explanation.md

 _I am not an expert in this subject, and my only connection with the Japanese language is my desire to learn it._

 Some peculiarities of Japanese pronunciation and writing are described here.
-These peculiarities are the reasons for the difficulties I encountered in writing the kana-transcription mini-library.
+These peculiarities are the reasons for the difficulties I encountered in writing the kana-transformer mini-library.

->_transformToKana()_
+>_toKana()_
 >
 >1.
 [Dependence of syllable reading on position](#dependence-of-syllable-reading-on-position)
 >2.
 [Different notation of vowel longness](#different-notation-of-vowel-longness)